Codeinwp/Jinsy/README.md

 ## Copyright

-Fagri WordPress Theme is a child theme of Hestia WordPress Theme, Copyright 2018 Themeisle Fagri Wordpress Theme is distributed under the terms of the GNU GPL
+Jinsy WordPress Theme is a child theme of Hestia WordPress Theme, Copyright 2018 Themeisle Jinsy Wordpress Theme is distributed under the terms of the GNU GPL

-Fagri bundles the following third-party resources:
+Jinsy bundles the following third-party resources:

 ### Scripts
 Bootstrap, http://getbootstrap.com/ Copyright 2011-2015 Twitter, Inc